Skip to content

 situ app

-Boots the local Situ web app.
+Boots the local situ runtime: web app, scheduler, shutdown handlers, and the default local compute pool.
 In dev (running from source) Vite is mounted as middleware so you get HMR without a second port; from an installed binary the same routes serve the pre-built SPA.

 bash